quixio/quix-cli/docs/cli-reference/apps/variables/import.md

 The `quix applications variables import` command updates the `app.yaml` file with variables from the `.env` file.
 This process ensures that the environment-specific configurations in the `.env` file are accurately reflected in the `app.yaml` file, which is used by your Quix applications.

-- **Existing Variables**: If a variable from the `.env` file matches an existing variable in the `app.yaml` file, its value will be updated only if the `replaceAppVariables` flag is set to true.
+- **Existing Variables**: If a variable from the `.env` file matches an existing variable in the `app.yaml` file, its `defaultValue` is replaced by the value from the `.env` file.
+This command always replaces — there is no option to import new variables while leaving existing ones alone.
+Values under the `### Secrets ###` and `### Project Variables ###` sections, and secret members of a variable group, are the exception: they are never overwritten, because their `defaultValue` holds a key that points at the value rather than the value itself.
+Every project variable is protected this way, secret or not.
 - **New Variables**: If a variable from the `.env` file does not exist in the `app.yaml` file, it will be added.
 The type of the new variable is determined based on its name:
   - Variables containing "output" are classified as `OutputTopic`.
   - Variables containing "input" or "topic" are classified as `InputTopic`.